svgdotjs/svg.js/README.md

 ### Manipulating elements

 #### Attributes
-You can get set an element's attributes directly using 'attr()':
+You can get and set an element's attributes directly using 'attr()':

 ```javascript
 // get a single attribute